flexer89/ecommerce-app/README.md

 ## Carts service
 ### Description
-This service is responsible for managing products in the store.
-It allows to add, update, delete and filter products.
+This service is responsible for managing user carts.
+It allows to add, remove and get user cart.

 ### Routes
 - **GET** Health Status `carts/health`
-- **POST** Create a Cart `carts/add`
+- **POST** Remove item from cart `carts/remove`
-- **GET** Get user cart `/carts`
+- **GET** Get user cart `carts/get`
-- **POST** Add to cart `carts/`
+- **POST** Add to cart `carts/add`
 - **DELETE** Delete a cart `carts/`

 ### Run as a standalone service
 To run the service as a standalone service, you need to run the following command:
 ```
-./products/scripts/run.sh
+./carts/scripts/run.sh
 ```
-Make sure that you have installed all the required dependencies and have free port 5000.
+Make sure that you have installed all the required dependencies and have free port 5040.

 To stop the service, you need to run the following command:
 ```
-./products/scripts/stop.sh
+./carts/scripts/stop.sh
 ```
 It will stop the service and remove the container.

 ### Testing
 To run tests, you need to run the following command:
 ```
-./products/scripts/test.sh
+./carts/scripts/test.sh
 ```

 ## Payments service